In Depth Baby Product Reviews Led by a Pediatrician

 Buckle

-Overall, the buckle and chest clip of the Doona are below average.
-The slits in the back are wide enough that it could end up accidentally twisting the webbing, which is a no-no. Also, the crotch strap position is low, so grabbing it to put the buckle together is awkward.
-It has a big red oval button, but when you press it, the side prongs do not pop out on their own.
+The buckle and chest clip are below average.
+The crotch strap position is low, so grabbing it to put the buckle together is awkward.
+It has a big red oval button, but the side prongs do not pop out when you press it.

 doona - the doona release button feels overdone with a large plastic bevel...